Unique and shared value – Jawun’s 10-year partnership with the Australian Public Service

 “Whilst Indigenous organisations are building their business acumen, our people are learning about themselves, the history of the country, and how to be better listeners and leaders.
 They bring that back and it informs their approach to policy development and service delivery, particularly for vulnerable people.
 It is an outstanding example of a program in Indigenous community development and one that I am proud to be involved with.”

-The APS places up to 100 secondees per annum, and 2020 would have seen the 600th secondee placed.
-But COVID-19 travel bans and closure of many Indigenous communities saw Jawun cease in-place secondments and begin offering ‘virtual secondments’.
-In true partnership, the APS agreed to join the pilot round, supporting through inputs and feedback and, crucially, maintaining their unique and valuable impact in community organisations.
+Despite COVID-19 travel bans and the closure of many Indigenous communities ceasing in-place secondments, the APS successfully placed their 600th secondee this year through Jawun’s Virtual Secondment offering.
+In true partnership the APS was integral to the pilot round, supporting through inputs and feedback and, crucially, maintaining their unique and valuable impact in community organisations, and have placed 39 Virtual Secondees to date.